 The programming languages and frameworks that you adopt to build your app play a pivotal role in your app’s successful delivery and maintenance over time.
 Language and framework choices have long-term consequences for how you scale your business, operate your app, and deliver high-quality features to your customers.
 Changes to either language or framework are typically expensive.
 Supporting parallel ecosystems of multiple languages and frameworks adds complexity and reduces agility.

-The choice of language and framework have an impact on a range of factors, including delivery speed, stability and strength of the existing ecosystem, operational readiness, and production performance.
+The choice of language and framework has an impact on a range of factors, including delivery speed, stability and strength of the existing ecosystem, operational readiness, and production performance.
 Use low-code platforms where possible so that you can focus on solving your business problems instead of confronting the complications of traditional development.
 If your app’s requirements are more complex, choose mature languages and lightweight frameworks.

 However, if your app has more sophisticated requirements, choose a mature programming language coupled with a lightweight framework.
-When choosing a programming language, select one that provides you with benefits, such as:
+When choosing a programming language, select one that provides you with key benefits, such as:

 Newer languages tend to have a higher rate of change in their language design and corresponding ecosystem and libraries.
 A higher rate of change means that it is more difficult to evaluate risk and more expensive to make subsequent changes.